-Impairment of exploration licences, exploration and evaluation costs
+Impairment of exploration and evaluation costs

-Exploration licences, exploration and evaluation costs have a carrying value at 30 September 2021 of £6,000,078 (Dec 2020: £6,062,625).
-Management tests annually whether exploration projects have future economic value in accordance with the accounting policy.
+Exploration and evaluation costs which relate solely to Vermelho have a carrying value at 31 December 2021 of US\$9,075,582 (31 December 2021: US\$8,018,344).
 Each exploration project is subject to an annual review by either a consultant or senior company geologist to determine if the exploration results returned to date warrant further exploration expenditure and have the potential to result in an economic discovery.
 This review takes into consideration long-term metal prices, anticipated resource volumes and grades, permitting and infrastructure.
 In the event that a project does not represent an economic exploration target and results indicate there is no additional upside, a decision will be made to discontinue exploration.
-The Directors have reviewed the estimated value of each project prepared by management and do not consider any impairment is necessary.
+The judgement exercised by management relates to whether there is perceived to be an indicator of impairment and that management have concluded that there is not, due to the recovery in the Nickel prices, favourable economics of the Pre-Feasibility Study as well as the fundamentals of the nickel market and expected supply gap in the mid-term.

-Contingent consideration
+Contingent and deferred consideration

-Contingent consideration has a carrying value of £6,304,963 at 30 September 2021 (Dec 2020: £5,927,026).
-There are two contingent consideration arrangements in place as of 30 September 2021:
+Contingent consideration has a carrying value of US6,664,508 (31 December 2021: £6,734,132). and deferred consideration has a carrying value of US5,597,193 at 30 June 2022 (31 December 2021: US5,475,538).
+There are two contingent consideration arrangements in place as at 30 June 2022:

-- A contingent consideration arrangement that requires the Group to pay Xstrata Brasil Mineração Ltda the remaining consideration of US\$5,000,000 to be paid in cash, as at the date of first commercial production from any of the resource areas within the Enlarged Project area.
-As of 30 September 2021 this had a carrying value of £3,078,406. - A contingent consideration payable to Vale Metais Basicos S.A. comprising US\$6,000,000 consideration in cash as at the date of first commercial production from the Vermelho project and was recognised for the first time in December 2019, following the publication of a PFS on the project.
-As of 30 September 2021 this had a carrying value of £3,226,557.
+- A contingent consideration arrangement that requires the Group to pay Xstrata Brasil Mineração Ltda the remaining consideration of US\$5,000,000 to be paid in cash, as at the date of first commercial production from the Vale dos Sonhos resource areas within the Enlarged Project area.
+As of 30 June 2022 this had a carrying value of US\$2,387,382 - A contingent consideration payable to Vale Metais Basicos S.A. comprising US\$6,000,000 consideration in cash as at the date of first commercial production from the Vermelho project and was recognised for the first time in December 2019, following the publication of a PFS on the project.
+As of 30 June 2022 this had a carrying value of US\$4,277,126.